DianaGao/Support-Vector-Regression/README.md

 ![](SVR.PNG)

-Here is an interesting article on should the CEO compensation.
+Here is an interesting article about the CEO compensation.
 Statistical research on the correlation between CEO income and the company stock price performance.

 https://www.institutionalinvestor.com/article/b1db3jy3201d38/The-MBA-Myth-and-the-Cult-of-the-CEO